'I Am Not The Most In Need': Harvard-Bound Verda Tetteh Turns Down $40K Scholarship From Fitchburg High

 Verda — who is Harvard bound with a bunch of other scholarships — suggested the money go to a struggling fellow student or students, for whom it might open a door to community college.

-“I’m excited to see who it helps and how that changes their life, so I am so happy that God gave me the strength to do that,” Verda said.READ MORE: Tree Falls Onto Haverhill Home During Strong Storm
+“I’m excited to see who it helps and how that changes their life, so I am so happy that God gave me the strength to do that,” Verda said.READ MORE: Wednesday's Child: 13-Year-Old Fa-lize

 A standing ovation followed some moments of reflection for Verda, during which she heard the assistant principal urge grads to be “bold and selfless” and that made her think of her mom, an immigrant who often works 80-hour weeks to provide for her family.